Iron486/Clean_messy_room_classification/README.md

 - fill_mode='nearest'
 The model required way more time compared to the others, since the dimension of the image was bigger (150x150), the layers had more parameters than the previous CNN, and the augmentation slowed down the training time.

-Below, there are the hyperameters and parameters that I used to train the model:
+Below, there are the hyperameters and parameters that I used to train the model

 | Layer (type)                 | Output Shape             |  Param # |
 |------------------------------|--------------------------|----------|